top of page

 Matterhorn, 4478m

 Switzerland's iconic peak.
-Summit reached with his Brother, Robin, without a mountain guide.
-Summit made at midday via the Hornli Ridge.
+I reached the summit with my Brother, Robin, without a mountain guide, via the Hornli Ridge.

 Mont Blanc, 4810m

-Simon and his brother, Robin, reached the summit of western Europe's highest peak via the Gouter Route, without a guide.
+Along with my brother, Robin, we reached the summit of western Europe's highest peak via the Gouter Route, without a guide.

 DSC_0304.JPG